cohenlabUNC/clpipe/docs/postprocessing.rst

 Processing Streams Setup
 ===================

-By default, the output from running fmri_postprocess2 will appear in your clpipe folder at data_postproc2/smooth_filter_normalize, reflecting the defaults from PostProcessingOptions2.
+By default, the output from running fmri_postprocess will appear in your clpipe folder at data_postproc2/smooth_filter_normalize, reflecting the defaults from PostProcessingOptions2.